AlejandraManriq/AlejandraManriq/README.md

 ## ⭐ About Me

-✨ Strong background in QA + transition into AI/Data
+✨ Background in QA and AI data evaluation
-✨ Experience working with real-world datasets
+✨ Currently transitioning into Data / Machine Learning
-✨ Focused on building practical Machine Learning solutions
+✨ Focused on learning through practical projects

-🚀 Open to opportunities in:
+🚀 Open to junior opportunities in:
+- Data Analyst
 - AI / Data Quality
-- Data Analyst
-- Machine Learning Junior roles
+- Machine Learning (Junior)

----